jimward1963/PythonProject2018/README.md

 ### Background to data

 The data set consists of 50 samples from each of 3 species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the lengths and widths of the petals and sepals, in centimetres.
 Based on the combination of these 4 features, Fisher developed a linear discriminant model to distinguish the species from each other.

 ## What the Program does

+Column 1 is Sepal length, column 2 is Sepal width, column 3 is Petal length and column 4 is Petal width.
+The program carries out a statistical analysis of these columns.
-The python program developed calculates the mean, maximum value, minimun value and standard deviation of each of the columns of 4 features measured.
+The python program developed calculates the mean, maximum value, minimun value and standard deviation of each of the 4 columns.
 It also provides graphical information in the form of 4 histograms of the measured features.
 The vertical axes show the Frequency ranges, while the horizontal axes show the Values.
 The Python package numpy was imported into the program to calculate the statistics for the 4 columns.
 The package matplotlib was imported to generate the histogram charts.
 A reference is provided of a method of assigning labels on the axes of the histogram charts and chart titles.